Clinical Services - Program

-Provides confidential mental health counseling via phone, video counseling, and in-person to service members, veterans, and their loved ones.
-Provides no cost care to a few other carefully selected populations, including victims of natural and man-made disasters, survivors of gun violence and their families, victims of crime, and survivors of abuse and assault.
-Serves the above populations through the following types of volunteer mental health professionals and services: Psychologist, …
+Provides confidential mental health counseling via phone, video, and in-person to service members, veterans, and their loved ones.
+Provides no-cost care to a few other carefully selected populations, including victims of natural and man-made disasters, survivors of gun violence and their families, victims of crime, and survivors of abuse and assault.
+Serves the above populations through the following types of volunteer mental health professionals and services: Psychologists, Psychiatrists, …

 Veteran Care - Program

 Charles T. Sitrin Health Care Center

 2050 Tilden Avenue

 Provides Military rehabilitation and civilian reentry needs of injured service members and veterans.
 Treats individuals with the following: Post-Traumatic Stress.
 Depression and anxiety.
 Suicidal ideations.
 Traumatic brain injury.
 Spinal cord injuries.
 Orthopedic diagnoses.
 Multiple trauma.
 Central and peripheral vestibular disorders.
 Chronic pain.
 Offers social and athletic activities for Veterans that happens once a month.

 138 N Court Street